 and may themselves have over-exploited the region's natural resources in some cases.
 Despite their so-called "collapse" in the ninth century, Maya people survived and thrive to this day with a diversified economy and approaches to environmental management that remain true to an Indigenous sensibility of sustainability.
-Lectures will include an extensive collection of images to illustrate how the modern Maya use local resources for their livelihoods, that is, contemporary ethnoecology.
+We will seek in the lecture and readings interconnections between ecology, agriculture, and worldview.
+On Friday we will walk over to the research facility of the Florida Museum of Natural History (Dickinson Hall) to see how the Aztec Sun Stone portends future catastrophe.